yehengchen/Object-Detection-and-Tracking/OneStage/yolo/deep_sort_yolov3/README.md

 __5. Can change [deep_sort_yolov3/yolo.py] `__Line 100__` to your tracking object__

-*DeepSORT pre-trained weights using people-ReID datasets only for person, other classes is not good*
+*DeepSORT pre-trained weights using people-ReID datasets only for person*
 ```
     if predicted_class != args["class"]:
                continue